Kong/docs.konghq.com/app/_src/gateway/production/networking/configure-tls.md

   * Complexity: Configuring and maintaining secure TLS connections requires managing certificates and may add additional complexity to your {{site.base_gateway}} instance.
   * Performance: Encrypting and decrypting data consumes additional computing resources which can impact the performance of {{site.base_gateway}}.

-This guide will show you how to configure TLS on PostgreSQL and {{site.base_gateway}} to secure your data in transport.
+This guide shows you how to configure TLS on PostgreSQL and {{site.base_gateway}} to secure your data in transport.

 ## Prerequisites

 * [OpenSSL](https://www.openssl.org/)
-* TLS support enabled in PostgreSQL
+* TLS support enabled in PostgreSQL.
-  * If you are installing a pre-packaged distribution, or using the official Docker image, TLS support is already included
+  * If you are installing a pre-packaged distribution, or using the official Docker image, TLS support is already included.
   * If you are compiling PostgreSQL from source, TLS support must be enabled at build time using the `--with-ssl=openssl ` flag.
 In this case, OpenSSL needs to be installed as well.

 ## PostgreSQL setup